Positive-Future/positive-future.github.io/content/en/pages/sab.md

       with society and democracy - from the local to the global, from the most distant past to the most distant future.
 In particular, he has published Rethinking Cities in the Post-Carbon Society.

 ---
+The scientific advisory board offers reliable resources to help participants to build their project.
+They will also be involved in the first selection of awarded projects.